The sounds of cutlery clinking against plates rang through the medium-sized dining room.

 “And then what? we’ll have sex, we’ll makeup and three days after, I’ll have to wait in line again?
 I’m really tired of being your mistress Frank…”

 “Don’t call yourself that, don’t you dare insult what we share.
 You know what you mean to me.”

 “I love you and you know that.
 This is hard for me too Kay.
 You think I don’t want to be dedicated to my marriage? to be the loyal man that my wife somehow believes that I am?
 You think I don’t want to be an honorable man? whatever the heck that even means?
 But I can’t stop – what I have with you, all that we share, I don’t want to stop.
 We are in this together.
 Together Kay”

 She shook her head in tears as if he could see her.

 “I’m coming over tomorrow.
 Please let me see you”

 “I’m not at my place,” she sniffed.
 “I came home.
 My parents have this thing where they hold a dinner on each of our birthdays”

 “I will come to you tomorrow then”

 “Please, don’t shut me out.
 Let me make it up to you.
-We’ll drive down together, have lunch at your favorite restaurant, and you’ll get to see the gifts I bought for you”
+We’ll drive down together, we’ll have lunch at your favorite restaurant, and you’ll get to see the gifts that I bought for you”